The style and features of the Skye template family.

 Skye supports these page types:

-Use Site Background in Site to change the background color of your site.
+Use the Site background tweak under Site to change the background color of your site.
 The background color displays behind the header, footer, and all page content.
 Skye templates don't support a background image.

 Visitors use the header at the top to navigate your site.
 In Skye, the header displays over the site background color and contains the following elements: